 - Minimum of six months of service in the Colorado National Guard.
 Interstate Transfer (ISTs) and In-Service Recruits (ISRs) are waived from this requirement.

-- To get TA the member must be in drilling status with the Colorado National Guard.
-If the member leaves drilling status, during the semester/quarter for which they are receiving TA, the member must reimburse the Department for the whole amount of TA received for that semester.
+- Drilling status with the Colorado National Guard.
+If the member leaves drilling status during the semester/quarter for which they are receiving TA, the member must reimburse the Department for the whole amount of TA received for that semester.

 Important items to keep in mind:

 - We have a limited window of time to enter your grades for each term.

 - Make sure you enter the correct term date for a class.
 Keep in mind that when you finish working on the class and the end of the term can be two different dates.
 For example, you may be able to complete a class in eight weeks; however, there may not be a grade available until the end of the term.
 In this situation, we cannot report your grade.
 If we are unable to report your grade to your branch of service, you will be billed for the class, and, in some cases, it will be taken out of your pay directly.
 Once this occurs, we do not have the ability to update information or help you recoup the pay by submitting a grade.
 Changes to the term date is the direct responsibility of the service member since it is tied to the invoice.

 - Let the Veteran Education Benefit Office know when you drop a class or change your registration.
 Also, update your registration with your branch of service in the tuition assistance (TA) portal.

 To be eligible for the Top-Up benefit, you must be approved for federal Tuition Assistance by a military department and be eligible for GI Bill benefits.
 To be eligible, you must be a GI Bill participant, still on active duty, and served at least two full years.

 The amount of the benefit is limited to the amount the person would receive for the same course if regular GI Bill benefits were being paid.
 In no case can the amount paid by the military combined with the amount paid by VA be more than the total cost of the course.